“Two souls dwell, alas, in my breast’ (Faust I)

 The important Christian theologian of the High Middle Ages, the Dominican cleric Meister Eckhart, writes:

-One wants what God wants,
+“Two people are in me: One wants what God wants,

-the other wants what the world, the devil and death want.”
+the other wantswhat the world, the devil and death want.”

-(Cherubinischer Wandersmann V, 120)
+(Cherubinischer Wanderer V, 120)

 The vernacular: